Skip to main content

 • templates lower to static classes with contract helpers and registration

-• declarations live in Generated/Declarations.cs
+• declarations live in compiler-emitted row-family .g.cs files

-• ids and hashes live in Generated/Hashes.cs
+• ids and hashes live in compiler-emitted Hashes.g.cs

 • reflection is not part of the expected generated shape